-The ADSP-2189M can be clocked by either a crystal or a TTL-compatible clock signal.
+The ADSP-2185M can be clocked by either a crystal or a TTL-compatible clock signal.

-The CLKIN input cannot be halted, changed during operation, or operated below the specified frequency during normal operation.
-The only exception is while the processor is in the powerdown state.
-For additional information, refer to Chapter 9, ADSP-2100 Family User's Manual, Third Edition for detailed information on this power-down feature.
+The CLKIN input cannot be halted, changed during operation, nor operated below the specified frequency during normal operation.
+The only exception is while the processor is in the power-down state.
+For additional information, refer to Chapter 9, ADSP-2100 Family User's Manual, for detailed information on this power-down feature.